mrampersaud/Find-the-Orb/README.md

 # Find-the-Orb
-Assignment 6 for CS2110 SP2020 - President Polllock in the Cavern
+Assignment 6 for Cornell CS2110 SP2020 - President Polllock in the Cavern